 Last Updated on

-Bacon Wrapped Dates stuffed with goat cheese and smothered in a simple red wine reduction, using Burgers’ Bacon!
+Bacon Wrapped Dates stuffed with goat cheese and smothered in a simple red wine reduction.
+A tasty and ELEGANT appetizer!

 Sometimes, you have a dish at a restaurant that you never forget.
 The Bacon Wrapped Dates at Avenues Bistro in Kansas City is one of those dishes for me.
 It’s on their appetizer menu, and man, they are perfect.
 They’re chewy, salty, sweet, and smothered with the most incredible red wine reduction.
 Luckily, I used to live within walking distance of Avenues, and would mosey over there every week for a glass of wine and those incredible Bacon Wrapped Dates.